Marketing Your Position

 - Avoid extremely long lists of desired skills; those can accidentally send a message that the average student is NOT qualified for the position, which is often not the case

 - Continually edit your position description.
 Each time your change it, it goes back into an approval que which means students are NOT seeing your position description until it's re-approved!

 What Student Employment Can Do:

-Student Employment/Career Development Center uses numerous student-centered communication strategies, a combination of high-tech and grass-roots, to reach the greatest number of interested students.
+Student Employment/Career Services uses numerous student-centered communication strategies, a combination of high-tech and grass-roots, to reach the greatest number of interested students.

-- Once you post your position, we work to get it approved quickly!
+- Once you post your position, we review and approve as quickly as possible

 For assistance with your hiring process, contact the Student Employment Coordinator today at 773.508.7716.